 Student Clubs and Organizations

-There are over 40 Clubs and Organizations at SUNY Morrisville that students may participate in according to their interests and career objectives.
-The types of clubs and organizations available include: WCVM Media, LASO, and the Automotive Club, to name a few.
+There are over 35 Clubs and Organizations at SUNY Morrisville that students may participate in according to their interests and career objectives.
+The types of clubs and organizations available include: Mustang Radio Media, LASO, and the Automotive Club, to name a few.
 Participation in extracurricular activities will enrich your total college and life experiences.
 Being involved will challenge you to make decisions, solve problems, achieve personal and professional goals, and increase your level of satisfaction and sense of accomplishment.

 The best way to discover more about a single group is to attend one of its meetings, visit the club advisor, or inquire in the Student Activities Office.
 Watch for new-member recruitment and meeting announcements on campus for opportunities to get involved.

-SUNY Morrisville students are encouraged to form organizations and to sponsor activities which provide social, cultural, educational, and recreational activities for members of the college community.
+SUNY Morrisville students are encouraged to form clubs to sponsor activities which provide social, cultural, educational, and recreational activities for members of the college community.
 For a new club to be recognized by SGO, you must submit a New Club Recognition Form, Club Constitution, and an Executive Board Roster to the SGO Executive Board.
-These forms must be reviewed by the SGO Executive Board, the Dean of Students, the President, the University College Council and the SGO Assembly, respectively.
+These forms must be reviewed by the SGO Executive Board, the Student Affairs Office and the SGO Assembly, respectively.
 After approval by the SGO Assembly, the club or organization is established.

 Documents and Forms